 AACN celebrates the value of specialty nursing certification on Certified Nurses Day, March 19

-ALISO VIEJO, Calif. – March 7, 2023 – The American Association of Critical-Care Nurses (AACN) joins hospitals and healthcare organizations in recognizing certified nurses for their professionalism, leadership and commitment to excellence in the care of patients and families as part of Certified Nurses Day, Sunday, March 19.
+ALISO VIEJO, Calif. — Feb.
+22, 2022 — The American Association of Critical-Care Nurses (AACN) joins hospitals and healthcare organizations to recognize certified nurses for their professionalism, leadership and commitment to excellence in the care of patients and families as part of Certified Nurses Day

-As healthcare becomes increasingly complex and challenging, nursing certification has become an important mark of excellence.
-Specialty certification reaffirms nurses' commitment to using the best evidence to provide care for patients and families.
-Achieving certification demonstrates to patients, employers and the healthcare team that a nurse's knowledge reflects national standards and a strong personal commitment to patient safety.
+The COVID-19 pandemic has reinforced the complex and challenging nature of healthcare and the valuable contributions of certified nurses.
+Specialty certification reaffirms nurses’ commitment to using the best evidence to provide care for patients and families.
+Achieving certification demonstrates to patients, employers and the healthcare team that a nurse’s knowledge reflects national standards and a strong personal commitment to patient safety.